 1. Always Use Primer

 Primer seals porous surfaces, provides uniform adhesion, and blocks stains.
 Tinting the primer to match the topcoat reduces the number of coats needed.
+In my projects, I've found that a tinted primer can cut topcoat coats from three to two, saving time and material.

 2. Caulk with Purpose

 Fill gaps between trim and walls, but avoid caulking over cracks that indicate structural movement.
 Use flexible, paintable acrylic latex caulk.
+According to a guide from Sherwin-Williams, properly caulked joints can prevent moisture intrusion that leads to paint failure (source:

 3. Sand Between Coats

 Lightly sanding with 220-grit sandpaper between coats eliminates dust nibs and creates a smooth surface.
 Wipe away dust with a tack cloth.
+This step is often skipped by amateurs, but it makes a dramatic difference in the final feel.

 4. Control Temperature and Humidity

 Paint when the temperature is between 50°F and 85°F and humidity is below 70%.
 In the Bay Area, spring and fall often provide ideal conditions.
+For interior projects, use dehumidifiers or fans to control the environment.

 5. Use the Right Roller Cover

 A 3/8-inch nap for smooth walls, 1/2-inch for light texture, and 3/4-inch for heavy texture.
 High-quality microfiber covers reduce lint and improve coverage.
+I recommend investing in a premium roller cover — it can be washed and reused, and it pays off in consistency.

 Frequently Asked Questions